Improved Streaming Algorithm for Fair $k$-Center Clustering: Introduction

 \subsection{Our Contributions}

-The main contribution of this paper is summarized as follows: \begin{itemize} \item Devise a one-pass streaming algorithm for fair $k$-center, achieving an improved approximation ratio of $5$ while consuming $O(k\log n)$ memory.
-This significantly improves the previous SOTA ratio $7$ due to \citet{lin2024streaming}.
+The main contributions can be summarized as follows: \begin{itemize} \item Devise a one-pass streaming algorithm for fair $k$-center, achieving an improved approximation ratio of $5+\epsilon$ while consuming $O(k\log \alpha)$ memory, where $\alpha$ is the aspect ratio and $\epsilon>0$ is any small constant.
+This significantly improves the previous SOTA ratio $7+\epsilon$ due to \citet{lin2024streaming}.

-\item For semi-structured data streams where data points of each group $S_l$ are streamed as a batch, we achieve ratios 3 and 4 for $m=2$ and general $m$, respectively.
+\item For semi-structured data streams where data points of each group $S_l$ are streamed as a batch, we propose a streaming algorithm achieving an approximation ratio of $3+\epsilon$ for $m=2$.

-\item Construct extensive experiments on real-world datasets to demonstrate the practical performance gains of our algorithms in both clustering accuracy and runtime efficiency. \end{itemize}
+\item Conduct extensive experiments on real-world datasets to demonstrate the practical performance gains of our algorithms in clustering accuracy and runtime efficiency. \end{itemize}

-Notably, we also provide an example to show that the achieved ratio 5 is tight under the $o(n)$ memory constraint.
-Moreover, the streaming algorithm with ratio $5$ can be slightly tuned to achieve the SOTA ratio 3 for offline fair $k$-center previously due to~\citet{jones2020fair}.
+Notably, we also provide an example demonstrating that our ratio analysis is tight for the algorithm.
+Moreover, the streaming algorithm with ratio $3+\epsilon$ can be adapted to solve the offline fair $k$-center, achieving a ratio of $3$, which matches the state-of-the-art ratio 3 for the offline setting due to~\citet{jones2020fair}.